 The Graduate School offers topical webpages designed to orient the new student to the structure of graduate education at UF, academic expectations and progress, and answers to common questions.
 A guide for new graduate students can be downloaded here: http://graduateschool.ufl.edu/media/graduate-school/pdf-files/ngsg-20220608.pdf.
-For international students, an online orientation called Voyages is available through Canvas/eLearning.

 New students attend a department orientation before classes start.
 At the department orientation, students receive an overview of the program, introductions to administrative staff, and introductions to other new graduate students.
 The Graduate Coordinator will assist students in planning each semester's schedule until the supervisory committee is formed.
-The department orientation for new students will take place online on Wednesday August 17, 2022, from 10:00 a.m. to 3:00 p.m.
+The department orientation for new students will take place online on Thursday August 17, 2023, from 10:00 a.m. to 3:00 p.m.